CMB spectral distortions as solutions to the Boltzmann equations: Introduction

 We organize this paper as follows.
-In the section \ref{sec:2}, we summarize second and third order Boltzmann collision terms for the photon fluid.
-The ansatz and the individual equations are discussed in the section \ref{sec:3}.
-We solve the equation for the $y$ distortion in the section \ref{sec:4} and confirm the availability of the previous phenomenological estimations.
-In the section \ref{sec:5}, we comment on another spectral distortion called $\mu$ distortion.
-The section \ref{sec:6} is devoted to the extension of the method to higher orders.
-The appendices provide several definitions and translations from the previous works.
+In section \ref{sec:2}, we summarize second and third order Boltzmann collision terms for the Compton scattering~\footnote{Section~\ref{sec:2} is considerably revised.}.
+The ansatz and the coefficient equations are discussed in section \ref{sec:3}.
+We solve the equation for the $y$ distortion in section \ref{sec:4} and confirm availability of the previous phenomenological estimations.
+In section \ref{sec:5}, we comment on another spectral distortion called $\mu$ distortion.
+Section \ref{sec:6} is devoted to the extension of the method to higher orders cosmological perturbations.
+The appendices provide several definitions and comparisons our results with the previous works.
 We then conclude in the final section.